atomisthq/docs/docs/user-guide/spring-agent.md

-The Atomist Spring Agent sends runtime notifications to Atomist about your [Spring Boot][spring-boot] application instances so that this information can be surfaced in your Slack channels:
+The Atomist Spring Agent sends runtime notifications to Atomist about your [Spring Boot][spring-boot] application instances so that you can see this information in Slack.

 ![Spring Agent](/images/spring-agent.png)